Employee motivation isn’t very hard to get right, but, unfortunately, many companies are still stuck in the past.

 It’s pretty well known that more money doesn’t ever lead to anything effective.
 What usually ends up happening, is we adjust our lifestyles to account for the increase in money, so it makes no real difference.
 We’re often still in the same position financially at the end of the day.

-In one study, that Dan Pink talks about in his book Drive, looks at what happens with rewards and kids drawing.
+In one study that Dan Pink talks about in his book Drive, he looks at what happens with rewards and kids drawing.

 Researchers divided the children into three groups.

 The first was the “expected award” group.
 They showed each child a “Good Player” certificate and asked if the child wanted to draw in order to receive the award.